astronomer/airflow-guides/guides/managing-dependencies.md

     t0 >> t1 >> [t2, t3]
     ```

-Both of these are equivalent, and set `t2` and `t3` downstream of `t1`.
+These statements are equivalent and result in the following DAG:

 ![List Dependencies](https://assets2.astronomer.io/main/guides/managing-dependencies/list_dependencies.png)

-Note that you cannot set dependencies between two lists (e.g. `[t0, t1] >> [t2, t3]` will throw an error).
-If you need to set parallel cross-dependencies in this manner, you can use Airflow's [`chain` function](https://github.com/apache/airflow/blob/main/airflow/models/baseoperator.py#L1650).
-To use the `chain` function, you can do something like this:
+What if we want to set multiple parallel cross-dependencies?
+Unfortunately, Airflow can't parse dependencies between two lists (e.g. `[t0, t1] >> [t2, t3]` throws an error).
+If you need to set dependencies in this manner, you can use Airflow's [`chain` function](https://github.com/apache/airflow/blob/main/airflow/models/baseoperator.py#L1650):

 ```python
 from airflow import DAG